-The late Paul Walker's last big screen appearance proper sees him play an undercover cop who hooks up with a free-running rebel (David Belle) to take on a Detroit crime lord (RZA) plotting to detonate a neutron bomb.
+Set in the near future, the late Paul Walker's last completed screen appearance sees him play an undercover cop who hooks up with a free-running rebel (David Belle) to take on a Detroit crime lord (RZA) plotting to launch a neutron bomb from his walled ghetto stronghold.
 Co-written by Luc Besson, this remake of the French thriller District 13 serves up preposterous action, including bundles of heart-stopping parkour.

-Paul Walker teams up with parkour prince David Belle for his last completed big screening outing (ahead of Fast & Furious 7), a suitably frenetic action remake relocated from Paris to Detroit.
+Paul Walker teams up with parkour prince David Belle for his last full big-screen outing (ahead of Fast & Furious 7), a suitably frenetic action remake relocated from Paris to Detroit.

 Belle reprises his character - a free-running anti-mob hero - from the French thriller District 13 while Walker plays Damien Collier, an athletic undercover cop seeking revenge for the death of his father.